dorotamierzwa/dorotamierzwa.github.io/_posts/2017-11-24-Take-your-Python-calculator-to-the-next-level.md

 At the very beginning of learning of a programming language you are very thorough.
 When there is a task, you solve it, and make your code look exactly as in the given answer, sometimes even changing your names of variables to "correct" ones.
 And then you hear "There are many ways to solve this problem".
 And you go, *wait what?*

-Today I am going thorugh few different ways of building a calculator in Python.
+Today I am going through few different ways of building a calculator in Python.
 I think it shows nicely how differently you can approach a task and push to be more creative even for simple tasks.

 ## The basic calculator